Tyler799/Morrowind-2020/Morrowind_2020.md

 Hopefully this will be slightly less complicated than the nature section.
 Something to keep in mind: if a section mentions bump mapping, you CAN safely ignore/skip the bump map mod and use only the textures listed if you want to.
 Bump mapping doesn't always look great in Morrowind.
 If, as you're going along, you actually prefer the look of one of the bump-mapped mods instead of my suggestion (meaning Lougian's textures instead of Tyddy's, most of the time), feel free to use the bump map textures instead and skip my recommendation.
 The ones I picked are closer to vanilla Morrowind, but that doesn't mean it's to everyone's taste.

-1. Windows.
-No longer required, Glow in the Dahrk handles this great now.
-You can look at getting texture replacements, but look at them beforehand first and ask around a bit.
+1. Windows

+* [Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886/) is essentially a replacement for WinDoors Glow.
+Choose the "High resolution" and "Rays" options, leave the rest disabled.

-2. Imperial architecture and shacks.
+2. Imperial architecture and shacks

 * [Bump-mapped AOFs Imperial Housing](http://www.nexusmods.com/morrowind/mods/42407/?) - Install options 1 and 3 in the BAIN installer.
 * [Bump-mapped Imperial Housing Fixed Filter Mode](https://www.dropbox.com/s/sjsxdkuy46d136k/Bump-mapped_AOFs_Imperial_Housing-fixed_Filter_Mode.7z) - Fixes issues with the meshes from the last step.
 Again, skip this if you don't want bump maps.
 Only choose the first option in the BAIN installer.
 (Ignore WinDoors glow option)
 * [Imperial Houses and Forts Retexture](http://www.nexusmods.com/morrowind/mods/43940/?) - This is the actual texture pack we'll be using.
 HQ is 2k, MQ is 1k.
 Get the optional Bump Mapped files if you're using those.